 Not friend, then.
 Can’t hurt to ask.
 It did hurt like a motherfucker just to lay there, so asking was where he’d head.

 “Little help?”
 Rough and hoarse from holding quiet for so long, Po’Boy watched as the man’s head swung back and forth, slowly.
 “Oh, come on, man.
 You can’t be fuckin’ serious.”

-“As a heart attack,” the man told him, stepping forwards and into the light shining through a window in a room that opened onto the hallway.
+“As a heart attack,” the man told him, stepping forwards and into the light shining through a window in a room opening onto the hallway.
 Slender, with long red hair pulled low on his neck into a simple queue, the man looked like anyone you might pass on the street.
-Nondescript, dressed in clothes that wouldn’t pull someone’s gaze twice.
+Nondescript, dressed in clothes which wouldn’t pull someone’s gaze twice.
 He was everybody, and nobody.
 “You’re in quite the pickle, Po’Boy.”

 Well, fuck.
 If he knows who I am, then I’m screwed.
 The motor whined and stuttered, then caught, and at the resulting yank, Po’Boy felt the cable around his hand break the skin, finally.